gerardd33/Tidy/docs/Guide.md

 ```
 singleton class ClassName {

-    values:
+    values: {

-    functions:

-    actions:
     }

+    functions: {
+    }

+    actions: {
+    }
+}
 ```

 It's the same as for an immutable class but it can also have actions.
-The other major difference between the two is that singleton classes cannot be instantiated and you access their members using the name of the class, not the name of the instance.
-They're the equivalent of static classes in other languages or of *singleton objects* in Scala.
+This means they don't have their own internal state but can produce side effects in other places.
+Singleton classes cannot be instantiated and to access their members you use the name of the class, not the name of the instance.
+They're similar to static classes in other languages or to *singleton objects* in Scala.
 They can be used as utility classes or in a way similar to Scala *companion objects*, so it's generally a good place to put all of your static methods.

+The entrypoint of a program must also be a singleton class.
+When you execute a *.ty* file, the first declared action called *main* in some singleton class will be executed.
+You can, however, have multiple classes of different types in one file.
+This is also a good place to mention that Tidy has a strong static type and error checking system, meaning you will get the information about the vast majority of the possible errors during the compilation rather than during runtime (for example referenced class/object not in scope, method/constructor arguments not matching the signature, duplicate declarations, illegal side effects in purely functional expressions or functions, bad return type, non-existing method and much more).

 ## Abstract classes

 Each of the above class types can be marked as *abstract*.
 This is the equivalent of Java *interfaces* or Scala *traits* (not of Java *abstract classes*).
 Abstract classes cannot be instantiated.
-The rationale for having abstract singleton classes is just to use them as templates, as their implementations cannot be instantiated anyway.
+The rationale for having abstract singleton classes is to use them as templates, as their implementations cannot be instantiated anyway.

 ## Attributes